K9EQ/WXScheduler/README.md

 XScheduler was written by Bill, W9LBR.
 It has been packaged as an .exe with a Windows installer by Chris K9EQ.
 In addition, the following changes have been made.
  - 2023-01-12 2.5.1 Removed radioID error messages from the log (there were too many of them and they didn't add value).
 Created icons.
+ - 2023-02-12 2.6.1a Closing the scheduler window with 'x' no longer crashes program
+ -                   Fixed problems with Python library in the 2.5.1 build.
+Everything should actually work now.

 The packaged version displays the GUI without a shell console.
 If you want the console as well, rename the file to *.py instead of *.pyw.
 You'll then need to open up a shell (command prompt)